The Survival Bandit Problem: Conclusion

 \section{Conclusion}

-In this paper, we introduced the survival MAB, an extension of the MAB with a risk of ruin, which naturally follows from many practical applications but is considerably more difficult to study.
+In this paper, we introduced the S-MAB, an extension of the MAB with a risk of ruin, which naturally follows from many practical applications but is considerably more difficult to study.
 For example, contrary to the MAB, no policy can achieve a sublinear regret in the standard sense, because every single pull increases considerably the probability of ruin.
-We started by providing a Pareto-type lower bound on the probability of ruin, as well as policies achieving this bound.
-Building upon a doubling trick on such policies, we finally derived a Pareto-optimal policy in the sense of the regret (at least in the case of rewards in $\{-1, 0, 1\}$), giving an answer to an open problem from COLT 2019 (see \citealp{perotto}).
+Our contributions are threefold: \begin{itemize} \item[-] we formally defined the problem, defined the objective to achieve with the regret-wise Pareto-optimality and introduced the key notion to our problem with the time of ruin and the probability of ruin.
+Furthermore, we explained how an optimal policy needs to minimize the probability of ruin while at the same time maximize the cumulative reward given no ruin, which are two concepts in apparent opposition; \item[-] we studied the probability of ruin, on which we provided both a lower bound (Theorem~\ref{non_asymptotic_lower_bound_theorem}) and policies achieving this lower bound (EXPLOIT policies); \item[-] using a doubling trick over an EXPLOIT policy, we derived a policy which is almost regret-wise Pareto-optimal, and can be made exactly Pareto-optimal if the policy knows the horizon before starting the procedure.
+This provides an answer to an open problem from COLT 2019 (see \citealp{perotto}). \end{itemize}

+Along the way, we raised several open questions which we keep for future work: in the case of integer rewards, is there a policy which is regret-wise Pareto-optimal and does not depend on the horizon?
+In the general case of bounded rewards, most of our results extend, except that the lower bound on the probability of ruin is seemingly not tight and we did not prove that EXPLOIT-UCB-DOUBLE is regret-wise Pareto-optimal with $n = \log T$.
+Can we improve upon those?

+This is a fairly new and yet unexplored problem, but we believe that it is very rich and paves the way to a myriad of new questions.

 \allowdisplaybreaks[1]